knageswara78/HackerRank-SQL-Challenges-Solutions/README.md

 Query the list of CITY names ending with vowels (a, e, i, o, u) from STATION.
 Your result cannot contain duplicates.

 select distinct city from station where substr(lower(city),-1) in ('a','e','i','o','u');

+Note: Please click Star or Fork if you like the solution.